nstutelberg/Projects/Project_Details.README.md

  Projects

 hypotheses
-    #1) average disposable income per capita is positively related to the average selling price of yeezys.
-(TABLEAU MEAN OF SELL PRICE AND INCOME)
-    #2) solid color yeezys appreciate faster than multicolored yeezys or striped yeezys (TABLEAU GROUP COLORS AND TAKE AVERAGE OR PLOT TWO LINES IN R)
-    #3) higher shoe size correlates to higher resale price (REGRESSION IN R)
-    #4) later order date (more recent) correlates to higher resale price.
-(REGRESSION IN R)

 notes
-    #fix a day and find the day that has the greatest variation in the cross section, a day where you have the most models being sold
-    #looking for greatest degree of variation fixing the time period, CROSS SECTIONAL ANALYSIS. fix time period of sale
-    #an option would be to only include common sizes so you have more observations that are more consistent

 proposed plan
     #find greatest number of observations on a given day, fix time, find sale date that gives largest # of observations of each make